5wHN28Dg/tele-notify/README.md

 The script will:

-1. login as the user (after entering your phone number and code...)
+1. ask you to login as the user by entering your phone number and code.
 2. starts watching the specified Telegram chats.
-3. starts processing unread messages 1st.
+3. starts processing unread messages 1stencountered if there are any.
 4. For each new message:

    * Extract text from the message body and image (if present).